nadjet/blog/content/posts/bulk_upload_virtuoso.md

 draft: false
 ---

-In this post, I explain how to setup DBPedia and Geonames locally on Virtuoso Triplestore.
+In this post, I explain how to setup DBPedia and Geonames locally on Virtuoso Triplestore. <!--more-->

 Here is the link to the post on [medium](https://medium.com/@nadjetba/how-to-setup-dbpedia-and-geonames-on-openlink-virtuoso-f203321fd0fe).